lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 const provider = 'https://4201.rpc.thirdweb.com'; // RPC provider url

 async function editProfileInfo() {
-  // Step 2 - Upload our JSON file to IPFS const { lsp3ProfileIPFSUrl, lsp3ProfileIPFSHash } = await ipfsProvider.upload(
+  // Upload our JSON file to IPFS and retrieve url and hash values const { lsp3ProfileIPFSUrl, lsp3ProfileIPFSHash } = await ipfsProvider.upload(
     jsonFile.LSP3Profile,
   );
 }
 ```

+We are now ready to apply these changes to our Universal Profile.
+We will see how in the next section. :arrow_down:

-## Setup erc725.js and encode the LSP3Profile data
+## Encode the LSP3Profile Metadata

 The next step is to **prepare the data** used to edit our Universal Profile. _Preparing the data_ means **encoding it** to write in on our Universal Profile ERC725Y smart contract.

 To do so, we will use our [erc725.js] library, which helps us encode the data easily.

-To set up the erc725.js library, we will need the following:
+We will need the following:

-- The address of our Universal Profile contract: this is the address of our profile mentioned in the URL on the [profile explorer](https://universalprofile.cloud/).
+- The address of our Universal Profile contract mentioned in the URL on the [**universalprofile.cloud** ](https://universalprofile.cloud/)explorer
 - An ERC725Y JSON Schema: a set of ERC725Y key-value pairs ([LSP2 - ERC725Y JSON Schema](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md))
 - A RPC provider: `https://4201.rpc.thirdweb.com`